keykonquest/keykonquest/README.md

-- 👋 Hi, my name is Ke'Mari but I commoonly go by Key 🗝
+- 👋 Hi, my name is Ke'Mari but I commonly go by Key 🗝
 - 👀 I’m interested in a variety of subjects beyond just computer science, to include photography, philosophy and creative literature.
 - 🌱 I’m currently learning Bootstrap, and am proficient in many programming languages
 - 💞️ I’m looking to collaborate on projects where I can apply my UI design skills while also expanding my back-end knowledge.